-The emigration intensity from each province to the rest of Spain for each place of birth is measured through the Synthetic Internal Emigration Index (ISEInt), which is projected constant for the entire projection period, as the average of the Synthetic

-Internal Emigration Indices obtained for each of the last three years from the internal migration data collected by the Migration Statistics.
-For each of those years, the Synthetic Internal Emigration Index is obtained as the sum of the specific rates by generation 15 for each place of birth and province of origin of that year.
+The emigration intensity from each province to the rest of Spain for each place of birth is measured through the Synthetic Internal Emigration Index (ISEInt), which is projected constant for the entire projection period, as the average of the Synthetic Internal Emigration Indices obtained for each of the last two years from the internal migration data collected by the Migration and Changes of Residence Statistics.
+That is, it has been obtained as the average of the Synthetic Internal Emigration Index for 2021 and 2022.For each of those years, the Synthetic Internal Emigration Index is obtained as the sum of the specific rates by generation15 for each place of birth and province of origin of that year.